 For close to four decades, the American Foreign Policy Council (AFPC) has played an essential role in the U.S. foreign policy debate.
-Founded in 1982, AFPC is a 501(c)(3) non-profit organization dedicated to bringing information to those who make or influence the foreign policy of the United States and to assisting world leaders with building democracies and market economies.
+Founded in 1982, AFPC is a 501(c)(3) non-profit organization dedicated to bringing information to those who make or influence the foreign policy of the United States.

 AFPC is widely recognized as a source of timely, insightful analysis on issues of foreign policy, and works closely with members of Congress, the Executive Branch and the policymaking community.
 It is staffed by noted specialists in foreign and defense policy, and serves as a valuable resource to officials in the highest levels of government.

 AFPC only accepts donations from American citizens and U.S. entities